Non-Relativistic Quantum Mechanics in Multidimensional Geometric Frameworks

-This formulation of NRQM has been done in the 3G framework for n-dimensional Hilbert vector space $\mathbb{H}^{n}$ \cite{GriffithsSchroeter2018}.
-Recent developments in generalized quantum dynamics have explored extensions of the standard Schr\"odinger equation beyond the conventional quadratic kinetic operator.
+\end{widetext} Where the $\hat{p_{i3G}}$, $\hat{V}_{3G}(x_1, x_2, \ldots, x_n, t)$, and $\hat{E(t)}_{3G}$ are linear momentum, potential energy, and total energy operators in Eq.~\ref{eq:2} in the 3G framework.
+This formulation of NRQM is for the n-dimensional Hilbert vector space $\mathbb{H}^{n}$ \cite{GriffithsSchroeter2018}. \\ Recent developments in generalized quantum dynamics have explored extensions of the standard Schr\"odinger equation beyond the conventional quadratic kinetic operator.
 A notable example is the fractional Schr\"odinger equation introduced by Laskin, in which the kinetic term is defined through a nonlocal fractional Laplacian, leading to a dispersion relation of the form \( E \propto |p|^{\alpha} \) with \( 0 < \alpha \leq 2 \) \cite{Laskin2000, Laskin2002, Herrmann2014}.
 This framework arises from path integrals over L\'evy flights and captures anomalous transport and nonlocal quantum behavior.
 In parallel, higher-order partial differential equation (PDE) models have been investigated, in which the kinetic energy operator involves integer powers of momentum, leading to higher-order spatial derivatives and modified spectral properties \cite{KleinGordon1926, BenderBoettcher1998, AblowitzMusslimani2013}.
 Such models have appeared in effective theories, generalized wave equations, and studies of dispersive media.
-Additionally, non-Hermitian and multi-phase formulations of quantum mechanics have introduced extended complex structures, including systems with multiple conjugate components or nontrivial phase algebras, often motivated by PT-symmetry or generalized inner-product spaces \cite{Bender2007, Mostafazadeh2002a, Mostafazadeh2002b, Longhi2015}.
+Additionally, non-Hermitian and multi-phase formulations of quantum mechanics have introduced extended complex structures, including systems with multiple conjugate components or nontrivial phase algebras, often motivated by PT-symmetry or generalized inner-product spaces \cite{Bender2007, Mostafazadeh2002a, Mostafazadeh2002b, Longhi2015}.\\ Despite these advances, most existing approaches introduce modified kinetic operators either phenomenologically or through stochastic or algebraic generalizations, without a direct connection to an underlying geometric principle.
+In contrast, the present work develops a geometry-driven formulation in which the structure of the quantum operator is derived from a generalized Minkowski distance defined on \( L^{j} \)-normed spaces \cite{xu2018evolutionary, materum2021improved, merigo2011new}.
+Within this framework, the dispersion relation and the corresponding \( j \)-th order Schr\"odinger equation emerge naturally from the geometric properties of the underlying space, rather than being imposed externally.
+In this way, a direct link between the geometry of the configuration space and the dynamical laws governing quantum evolution has been attempted to be established, providing a unified and systematic extension of non-relativistic quantum mechanics to higher-dimensional geometric settings.
+It is started from using Minkowski's distance (MD) formulation for measuring distance in N-dimensional geometry, i.e., if $A(x_i,x_2,\ldots, x_n)$ and $B(x^\prime_1, x_2^\prime \ldots, x_n^\prime)$ are two points in an n-dimensional vector space $\mathbb{R}^n$, then the MD ($\Delta s_{NG}$) between these points can be written in the following way \cite{xu2018evolutionary, materum2021improved, merigo2011new, Minkowski1896}: